Oneflow-Inc/oneflow/oneflow/ir/oneflow-jit/README.md

 - Op Expr -> MLIR (trace mode and exec mode)
 - Vanilla MLIR -> Optimized MLIR (trace mode and exec mode)
 - MLIR Op -> Op Expression (only for re-dispatch execution)

+### Ownership

+- In exec mode, there is only one global MLIR Module which JIT Interpreter owns
+- In trace mode, each module has its own MLIR Module